-This is a human experimental infection study in healthy adults 18 to 30 years of age inclusive with no known risk factors for severe COVID-19, using a GMP-produced SARS-CoV-2 Delta variant strain (first group) or GMP-produced SARS-CoV-2 wild-type pre-Alpha D614G-containing virus strain (second group, up to n=30).
+This is a human experimental infection study in healthy adults 18 to 30 years of age inclusive with no known risk factors for severe COVID-19, using a GMP-produced SARS-CoV-2 Delta variant strain.

 Following dose optimisation to identify the minimum dose that results in an infection rate of 50-70% with the SARS-CoV-2 Delta variant, at least n=30 will be tested at the same "dose optimised" conditions.